 Once the deployment is completed, you have v2 running everywhere, and your users are able to use the app again.

-This is the deployment strategy you saw in Part 3, where you gradually roll out new versions of your app onto new servers, and once the new versions of the app start to pass health checks, you gradually remove the old versions of the app, as shown in Figure 52:
+This is the deployment strategy you saw in Part 3, where you roll out new versions of your app onto new servers, and once the new versions of the app start to pass health checks, you remove the old versions, as shown in Figure 40:

 You start deploying v2 of your app onto new servers.
 Once the v2 apps come up and start passing health checks, the load balancer will send traffic to them, so for some period of time, users may see both v1 and v2 of your app.